svemoory/react-widget/README.md

 # React Widget Selection Component

-A React component for geography selection to create a widget
+A React component to create widget